lizthrilla/roshamboEpic/planofaction.md

 I want to create a match function where if (computer || player === 2 bouts) {matchOver()}

-1. create way to track engagements (i already have it)
+1. create way to track engagements (i already have it) --changed gameOver to boutOver and said that you lost the bout.  **I need to create a bout tracker/leaderboard**

 2. create way to track bouts (playerBout and computerBout)
 3. **goes into reset?**create boutOver() based off gameOver()